danvk/boggle-paper/paper/content.typ

 // TODO: add a visual of finding a word

-Finding all the words on a Boggle board has become a classic computer programming problem.
-It is often assigned in classes, used as an interview question and, more recently, given as a task to LLMs.
-With a fast Boggle solver, it's natural to search for particularly high-scoring boards.
+Finding all the words on a Boggle board has become a classic computer programming problem.#cite(<adamovskyDeepSearchc10Best2009>)#cite(<boyanLearningEvaluationFunctions1998>) It is often assigned in classes#cite(<parham-mocelloUsingFunctionalBoard2022>), used as an interview question and, more recently, given as a task to LLMs.#cite(<deanTweet2025>) With a fast Boggle solver, it's natural to search for particularly high-scoring boards.
 Typically this is done via hillclimbing, simulated annealing or genetic algorithms.
-Searches of this kind date back to at least 1982.
-While these searches do produce high-scoring boards, they cannot make definitive statements about whether these are #emph[the] highest-scoring boards.
+Searches of this kind date back to at least 1982.#cite(<frankHighScoringBoggle1982>) While these searches do produce high-scoring boards, they cannot make definitive statements about whether these are #emph[the] highest-scoring boards.

 This paper takes a different approach.
-By using Branch and Bound, a data structure tailor-made for Boggle, and a large amount of compute, we're able to establish for the first time that the best Boggle boards found via hillclimbing are, in fact, the global optima.
+By using Branch and Bound, a decision tree-like data structure tailor-made for Boggle, and a large amount of compute, we're able to establish for the first time that the best Boggle boards found via hillclimbing are, in fact, the global optima.